A Group of Soldiers Hikes up A Grassy Hill in Rugged Terrain, Preparing for The Endurance Challenges Outlined in A 12-Week Military Running Program

 This combination ensures that runners build both speed and endurance while minimizing the risk of injury.

 In the first four weeks, the focus should be on establishing a solid endurance base.
-This involves running at a comfortable pace to build cardiovascular fitness and adapting the body to the physical demands of running.
+It involves running at a comfortable pace to build cardiovascular fitness and adapting the body to the physical demands of running.

 The final phase concentrates on tapering, allowing the body to recover and peak just in time for the fitness test.